cfhirsch/adventofcode2023/README.md

 I seed a list of tiles I know are external to the loop.
 The for each tile in the array, I do a depth first search (I skip this search if I already know the tile is internal or external).
 If the tile is connected via a path of '.' tiles to an external tile, than it's external.
 Otherwise it's internal.
 Then I could the number of internal tiles.

+### Part Two:
+My approach in Part One certainly does not scale for this part.
+I ended up cribbing from https://github.com/mnvr/advent-of-code-2023/blob/main/18.swift; only thing I did here was do the trivial port into C#.

 ## Dec 19

 ### Part One: